There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Plant varieties already have a specific protection system: plant variety rights defined by the UPOV Convention (see INPI Examination Guidelines, I-C VII-2.4.a).

-Varieties directly obtained by a process
+Varieties obtained directly by a process

 To my knowledge, French courts have not yet taken a position on this thorny issue.